 Don’t you miss the big time boy you’re no longer on the ball”

 Maria Maneos lives and works in North Wales, Pa – a suburb of the Philadelphia area.
-She works mainly in oil paints and her key themes and concerns in her recent practice deal with female behavior(s) and sexuality.
+She works mainly in oil paints.
 Maneos has earned her Bachelor’s of Fine Art from Arcadia University located in Glenside, Pa and accomplished her Masters of Fine Art from the Pennsylvania Academy of the Fine Arts located in Philadelphia, PA.
 Her work has been shown extensively in the Philadelphia area, and in various galleries and cities throughout the United States.
 In 2013 she started a small art class that was held at the Montgomery County Correctional Facility; today it has become its own nonprofit titled, Brush With the Law.